 About Alaska’s Energy Desk

-Journalists from Alaska Public Media in Anchorage, KTOO Public Media in Juneau and KUCB in Unalaska form the Energy Desk team.
+Alaska’s Energy Desk is a collaboration between KTOO in Juneau, Alaska Public Media in Anchorage, KUCB in Unalaska, Fairbanks Daily News-Miner in Fairbanks, KBRW in Utqiaġvik and KYUK in Bethel.
 Each week we produce in-depth coverage of energy issues in Alaska that air on local stations, the Alaska Public Radio Network and on national news programs.
 The desk also maintains an active social media presence including regularly publishing engaging videos.
 From the state budget to personal energy use, resource development to Arctic life, we cover how energy issues impact Alaskan lives and landscapes.

 Why Energy and the Environment?